-AIKEN, S.C. – EM has developed a new electronic application capable of reducing by up to 75 percent the time needed to qualify large quantities of radioactive liquid salt waste for decontamination processes.
+AIKEN, S.C. – The U.S. Department of Energy Office of Environmental Management (EM) has developed a new electronic application capable of reducing by up to 75 percent the time needed to qualify large quantities of radioactive liquid salt waste for decontamination processes.

 The application is designed to ensure salt batches meet specific criteria for transfer to the Savannah River Site’s (SRS) Salt Waste Processing Facility (SWPF) when it comes online.

 Savannah River Remediation (SRR), EM’s liquid waste contractor at SRS, has been qualifying salt waste batches for future processing.
 However, that work has been a four-to-six-month process for each batch, which includes creation of a report requiring numerous time-consuming calculations.
 The new application will be able to reduce the total batch qualification time to approximately one-and-a-half months.